Apurbo73/Add-to-get-GCD-CC/README.md

 ﻿# Add-to-get-GCD-CC

-Sure!
-Here's the approach in two short points:
+The approach in two short points:

 1. **Check GCD of X and Y**: If `gcd(X, Y) > 1`, they are already not coprime — so no changes needed → print `0`.